sonyafenge/dashboard/docs/user/installation.md

 By default self-signed certificates are generated and stored in-memory.
 In case you would like to use your custom certificates follow the below steps, otherwise skip directly to the Dashboard deploy part.

-Custom certificates have to be stored in a secret named `kubernetes-dashboard-certs` in the same namespace as Kubernetes Dashboard.
+Custom certificates have to be stored in a secret named `centaurus-dashboard-certs` in the same namespace as Kubernetes Dashboard.
 Assuming that you have `dashboard.crt` and `dashboard.key` files stored under `$HOME/certs` directory, you should create secret with contents of these files:

 ```
-kubectl create secret generic kubernetes-dashboard-certs --from-file=$HOME/certs -n kubernetes-dashboard
+kubectl create secret generic centaurus-dashboard-certs --from-file=$HOME/certs -n centaurus-dashboard
 ```

 Afterwards, you are ready to deploy Dashboard using the following command: